Robbbo-T/Ampel360XWLRGA/FTC_21-00-00-00-000_ATA_21_Air_Conditioning_and_Pressurization_ECS.md

   - **Steps:**
     1. Schedule the change during an appropriate maintenance window.
     2. Implement the change as per the detailed implementation plan.
-    3. Monitor the system during and after implementation to ensure proper functionality.
+    3. Monitor the system during implementation to ensure proper functionality.

 - **Post-Implementation Review:**
   - Conduct a review to verify that the change has been implemented correctly and that it achieves the intended outcomes without introducing new issues.